spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 #  all tests  running with  imx 708, but it works with all cameras. the only differents is with hight and autofocus

-#  the different option between rpi3 and 4 is -r 23.976 fps as input option for ffmpeg
+#  the different option between rpi3 and 4 is -r 23.976 fps as input option for ffmpeg and for rpi 3 -af "rubberband=tempo=0.9999"

 #  may it works with aac free codec also

-#   all this exaples running for 24h stable sync

 # test rpi3 z2w armhf  24h stable av sync